 - wallet, purse or handbag (fear of losing money, personal documents or bank cards)

-- re-reading emails, postcards, letters (fear of mistakes or writing something offensive).
+- re-reading emails, postcards, and letters (fear of mistakes or writing something offensive)

 The amount of checking that is needed to ‘neutralise’ the obsession ranges from repeating it a few times to hundreds of times, which can take hours.
 This repetitive checking can seriously affect an individual’s career and personal relationships.

 Hoarding refers to the compulsion to accumulate items.
 It is considered to be a compulsive disorder symptom when the hoarding of items interrupts day-to-day life.
 For example, cluttering up the bedroom so there is nowhere to sleep or if the gathering of objects has a detrimental effect on the individual's social life or career.

 This is the obsessive fear that something needs to be cleaned or washed out of fear of contamination and contracting germs or illnesses from surfaces or people.
 It can arise in a number of different situations that may make an OCD sufferer feel uncomfortable, such as:

 - wearing clothes (shaking them to remove bugs, dead skin, etc.)